 Selected for its outstanding nature conservation values, Lady Elliot Island is one of the most important sites in the Great Barrier Reef World Heritage Area for seabird nesting and an important habitat for marine turtles, manta rays, dolphins, sharks and coral reefs.

-Environment Minister Steven Miles announced $3 million in matched funding for the Reef Island Refuge Initiative from the Queensland Government.
+Environment Minister Steven Miles announced $3 million in matched funding for the Reef Islands Initiative from the Queensland Government.